What is a Registered Agent?

 -

-Are there any ongoing responsibilities associated with being a registered agent for a business?
+Are there any ongoing responsibilities associated with being a Statutory Agent for a business?

-Yes, registered agents have ongoing responsibilities, including maintaining a physical presence during business hours, promptly forwarding documents to the business owner, and staying informed about any changes in state regulations.
+Yes, Statutory Agents have ongoing responsibilities, including maintaining a physical presence during business hours, promptly forwarding documents to the business owner, and staying informed about any changes in state regulations.

 -